Calculating Rent Supplement

 Weekly rent is €230.76

-A maximum rent level is set for each county.
-The maximum rent level for your county is set by the Department of Social Protection.
+A maximum rent level is set for each county by the Department of Social Protection.
 The Department may set lower rates within these limits.
 If your actual rent is higher than the local maximum, you may be refused Rent Supplement.

 The DSP can make additional Rent Supplement payments above rent limits when necessary.
 This is done on a case-by-case basis, both for people already getting Rent Supplement and for new applicants.